griffinodow/griffinodow/README.md

 ## Architecture

-Overview of my app, micro-frontend, and micro-service architecture.
+Overview of my app and micro-service architecture.
+In the future I plan to implement micro-frontends when I have more apps.

 ```mermaid
 graph TD;